Why buy property in Tenerife?

 Why invest in the Tenerife Property Market now?

-The resident population is increasing and there is little doubt that Tenerife will become even more popular with retirees, not only from the UK, but also from so many other countries.
+Tenerife has been successfully re-invented as an affluent tourist destination and inevitably this has lead to an upsurge of high quality developments being constructed, especially around the lush new golf courses.
+There are many off plan developments in Tenerife both in and around the major resorts but now also in less urbanised areas.
+Many of the older style properties are being refurbished which is a natural progression because there is so much emphasis on quality in the property market.The resident population is increasing and there is little doubt that Tenerife will become even more popular with retirees, not only from the UK, but also from so many other countries.
 The numbers of tourists visiting the Island is also set to increase so undoubtedly Tenerife is safe bet for property investors.

-On the flip side though, most sellers are British anyway and when they convert their Euros back to Pounds they are getting about 17% more than they would have done six months ago anyway, so in real terms they can afford to accept a lower offer.
-Some sellers are even accepting payment in Sterling to avoid the exchange rate problem, this way most of your money does not have to leave the UK.
+It is fair to say to say that the property market is suffering in Tenerife at the moment, especially with the lack of buyers from the UK, mostly due to the strong Euro exchange rate against the pound.
+Exchange rates and Brexit uncertainty are definitely affecting the property market in Tenerife, especially in the South which is most popular with British buyers.This is a two edged sword as prices had been increasing so fast that many investors were nervous but on the flip side, most sellers are British anyway and when they convert their Euros back to Pounds they are getting about 30%+ more than they would have done six years ago anyway, so in real terms they can afford to accept a lower offer.
+Some sellers are even accepting payment in Sterling to avoid the exchange rate problem.
+This way most of your money does not have to leave the UK.

-We have a larger range of properties available and we can steer you in the right direction.
-Why not visit our website?
+As you will see we are offering generous incentives to buyers and we genuinely promise we will help you to pay less.
+We have a large range of properties available and we can steer you in the right direction.
+Why not visit the Girasol Homes website?